What is School Counseling?

 Responsive Services

-• (Please note that Mrs. Tsang does NOT provide long-term therapy and typically meet with a student no more than 8 continuous times over a school year.
-For ongoing and serious mental health needs, Mrs. Tsang is happy to work with a student and their families to refer them to outside providers.)
+- Please note that School Counselors do NOT provide long-term therapy and typically meet with a student no more than 8 continuous times over a school year.
+For ongoing and serious mental health needs a School Counselor is happy to work with a student and their families to refer them to outside providers.

 System Support